NelsonPython/Connect_IoT_Device_to_I3/README.md

 ### Setting up accounts

 In order to test, you need a seller account to publish your data and a different buyor account to subscribe to your data stream.
 Using your seller account, register your topic at [http://eclipse.usc.edu:8000](http://eclipse.usc.edu:8000).
 Click the Documentation menu item for step-by-step instructions.
 Using your buyor account, purchase your topic.
+Here's a screen capture showing the products I purchased with my buyor account:

 ![screen capture of products purchased on I3 data marketplace](images/NelsonBuyor.png)